 Different Ways People Recover from Addiction

 Addiction is a hot topic that has been gripping the nation quite a bit.
 With the recent rise of opioid abuse in the United States, addiction is getting attention in the media and from people of all walks of life.
 There are many ways that people become addicted to drugs, and just as many ways that people find recovery from addiction.
-From holistic addiction treatment centers like Changing Tides Treatment to twelve-step programs like Alcoholics Anonymous, there are many methods of building a healthy recovery.
+From holistic addiction treatment centers to twelve-step programs like Alcoholics Anonymous, there are many methods of building a healthy recovery.
+You may work with a personal coach to cultivate mindfulness, or a recovery coach to focus on your recovery.

 Support groups are one of the most common methods of recovering from drug and alcohol addiction.
 There have been support groups for many years, with groups like the Oxford Group starting way back in the early 1920’s.
 Today, there are many different support groups for those recovering from addiction.
 Some are based in specific religions, some are secular, and some are more agnostic.